nuclear-tests/test-ghapy/README.md

 Repo to use when testing Ghint Bot.

-PRLint checks that your PR abides by team conventions.
+Ghint checks that your PR abides by team conventions.

 The root directory of your repo should contain a .prlintrc file.